The Width Paradox and the Internal Structure of a Black-Hole: Abstract

 \section{Abstract}

-In the early days of Black Hole Thermodynamics, Bekenstein calculated the statistical mass dispersion of a macroscopic black hole under the assumption that this dispersion is a result of the random emission of quanta \cite{centennial} .
-His calculation led to a black hole squared mass dispersion that becomes negative for massive black holes.
-He named it {\it the mass width paradox}.
-Here we revisit the calculation on an axiomatic approach: we start with a set of postulates, and we do not assume a Gaussian distribution and the related approximations considered in the original paper and we reach similar conclusions.
-We argue that the paradox results from considering a black hole as a classical system, without an inner quantum structure: {\it a structureless black hole is not consistent with statistical physics.} .
-Assuming black hole area quantization and identical probability transition between neighbour quantum states \cite{bekenstein} we obtain the black hole probability of being in some area eigenstate.
-On the way, we calculate the area and mass dispersions.
+In the early days of Black Hole Thermodynamics, Bekenstein calculated the mass dispersion of a macroscopic black hole that results from the stochasticity of the thermal radiation it emits -- it turned out to be negative for black holes massive than $M \stackrel{>}{\sim} 10^{30}g$.
+He named it the {\it "mass width paradox"}.
+Here we revisit his early calculation, in an axiomatic approach with a set of more economical assumptions and reach similar conclusions.
+We argue that the mass paradox results from considering a black hole as a classical system, without an inner quantum structure.
+As a matter of fact, when we take into account the discreteness of the area levels and assume identical probability transition between contiguous quantum states \cite{bekenstein}, the paradox disappears.
+In the process we obtain the probability of finding a black-hole in some area eigenstate for a given averaged area.
+As a by-product, the quantum scenario also points towards a possible solution of the black hole information conundrum.
+Apparently we might have have killed two birds with a single stone. \begin{description} \item[PACS numbers]:04.70.Bw, 04.70.Dy, 78.20.Ci, 78.45.+h \end{description}